Best daily deals

 A hand holds one of the Apple AirPods (3rd generation) to the ear of a head simulator.

-We use state of the art test equipment like our Bruel & Kjaer 5128 test head to perform acoustic measurements.
+We use state-of-the-art equipment like our Bruel & Kjaer 5128 test head to perform acoustic measurements.

 Frequently asked questions about the best soundbars for PC and console gaming